132nd-vWing/TRMA-Brief/RANGES/Range16.md

 2. Silkworm missile battery
 3. MLRS

-*If any time sensitive targets is encountered, targets should be neuralized as soon as possible.
+*If any time sensitive targets is encountered, targets should be neutralized as soon as possible.